-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-If the member experiences a change in health or conditions related to the amount and type of care he/she requires, the managed care organization (MCO), in conjunction with the other members of the interdisciplinary team (IDT), the provider, and the member/legal representative may explore other means to serve the member adequately in his/her current setting.
-The use of Day Activity and Health Services for daily nursing tasks or the direct provision of nursing by provider nurses may be explored as alternatives that would avoid disrupting the member's living arrangement.
-Nursing tasks cannot be delegated in Assisted Living (AL) settings.
+If the member experiences a change in health or conditions related to the amount and type of care the member requires, the managed care organization (MCO), in conjunction with the other members of the interdisciplinary team (IDT), the provider, and the member or authorized representative (AR) may explore other means to serve the member adequately in his or her current setting.
+The use of day activity and health services (DAHS) for daily nursing tasks or the direct provision of nursing by provider nurses may be explored as alternatives that would avoid disrupting the member's living arrangement.
+Nursing tasks cannot be delegated in assisted living (AL) settings.

-If a member exhibits behavior that threatens the health or safety of himself or others, or his needs exceed the licensed capacity of the facility, the AL provider must take appropriate action and notify the MCO verbally by the next business day.
-The provider must confirm his verbal report in writing within seven calendar days.
-The MCO must take appropriate actions based on the verbal notification to assess the member's continued eligibility for STAR+PLUS Waiver (SPW).
+If a member exhibits behavior or degradation of mental health that threatens the health or safety of himself or herself or others, or the member’s needs exceed the licensed capacity of the facility, the AL provider must take appropriate action and notify the MCO orally by the next business day.
+The provider must confirm the verbal report in writing within seven days.
+The MCO must take appropriate actions based on the oral notification to assess the member's continued eligibility for the STAR+PLUS Home and Community Based Services (HCBS) program.
 See Section 7251, Facility Reporting and Notification Requirements.

-If an SPW member living in an AL apartment becomes a safety hazard to himself or others due to his operation of the stove or cooking unit in the apartment, the AL provider can disconnect the unit and must notify the MCO by the next business day.
+If a STAR+PLUS HCBS program member living in an AL apartment becomes a safety hazard to the member or others due to the member’s operation of the stove or cooking unit in the apartment, the AL provider can disconnect the unit and must notify the MCO by the next business day.
 The MCO must investigate the situation and document any recent or previous incident which indicates a threat to the health or safety of the member or others.
-The MCO, in cooperation with the IDT, the AL provider, and the member's family or responsible party , if any, makes a decision regarding reconnection or continued disconnection of the cooking unit.
+The MCO, in cooperation with the IDT, the AL provider, and the member's family or AR, if any, makes a decision regarding reconnection or continued disconnection of the cooking unit.
 The decision is documented on Form H2067-MC, Managed Care Programs Communication, which is sent to the AL provider within three business days of the IDT meeting.

 7245 Hospital and Nursing Facility Stays